 Setup KSS Profile

-Onboard Atakama on your workstation.
-The Atakama Profile that will be created will be used to secure the backup key for the KSS.
-This Atakama Profile should have at least two phones and at least five total devices (including the workstation).
-More devices can be added for greater redundancy.
+Install and onboard Atakama on your workstation.
+The Atakama Profile on your workstation will be used to secure the backup key for the KSS.
+This Atakama Profile should have at least two mobile devices and at least five total devices (including the workstation).
+The more devices, the greater the redundancy for business continuity and disaster recovery purposes.

 Setup KSS Backup Secure Folder